IRCraziestTaxi/typeorm-linq-repository-testing/README.md

 `MockLinqRepositoryReturnResultsController` is the crux of using this library.
 It allows you to tell your unit test cases what you expect from the repository for a given scenario and return different mock results based on each scenario.

+`MockLinqRepositoryReturnResultsController.createComparerSequence` takes a comma separated list of anonymous functions that will be used during the test case currently being executed.
+The order of comparer functions provided for the current usage of `createComparerSequence` is the order in which each instance of `getOne` or `getAll` is called on the mock repository during the code path being tested.

+A simple `getById` will not use this functionality; it simply returns the record passed in each mock repository's `records` array whose `id` (or equivalent configured property) property matches the argument provided to `getById`.

+When testing code that uses `getOne` or `getAll`, however, if you provided a `MockLinqRepositoryReturnResultsController` to the mock repository, then you must provide one comparer function per instance of `getOne` or `getAll` encountered during the code path being tested for the test case calling `createComparerSequence`.
+If no `MockLinqRepositoryReturnResultsController` was provided, then the mock repository will simply return the first record for `getOne` or all records for `getAll`.

+Therefore, if the code path being tested calls `getOne` or `getAll` with a `where` or similar defined, you must provide a `MockLinqRepositoryReturnResultsController` to the mock repository and you must provide a sequence of comparer functions whose length matches the number of times `getOne` and `getAll` are collectively called in the code path being tested.

+A simple example where `getOne` is only called once in the code being tested:

 `add-artist.handler.spec.ts`
 ```ts
 import { nameof } from "ts-simple-nameof";